With Suspect in US Custody, a Look Back at How the 1988 Lockerbie Bombing Happened

 Get Southern California news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC LA newsletters.

 On Dec.
-21, 1988, a bomb planted aboard Pam Am Flight 103 exploded less than half an hour after the jet departed London’s Heathrow airport, bound for New York.
+21, 1988, a bomb planted aboard Pan Am Flight 103 exploded less than half an hour after the jet departed London’s Heathrow airport, bound for New York.

 The attack destroyed the jet, which was carrying citizens of 21 countries.
 Among the victims were 190 Americans.
 They included 35 students from Syracuse University in upstate New York who were flying home after a semester abroad.
 To this day, the bombing remains the deadliest terrorist attack ever carried out on British soil.